An Ultimate Guide to 2025 DELF & DALF Exam

 (iii) DELF Prim (7-11)

-For schoolchildren, there are also DELF Prim examinations.
+DELF Prim examinations are also available for schoolchildren.
 Children between the ages of 7 and 11 can take the test.

 As far as levels are concerned, there are only three, namely A11.1, A1, and A2.
 They designed the tests for young learners to evaluate their beginner’s French language skills.

-The exam topics suit the age group’s interest.
-For instance, close environment (family, personal details, friends, interests), everyday situations, etc.
+The exam topics suit the age group’s interests, such as the close environment (family, personal details, friends, interests), everyday situations, etc.

 (iv) DELF Junior/Scolaire (11-17)